 Solutions and service that work for you

 Service is important, but isn’t everything, so find a trustee with convenient account management options and features to simplify your trust experience.
-Quick claims processing, fast deposits, deposit variety (checks, ACH, wires), and online account access are just some of the tools that should be table stakes in your search.
+Timely claims processing, sameday deposits, deposit variety (checks, ACH, wires), and online account access are just some of the tools that should be a critical part of your search.

-A funeral trust is a unique opportunity to deliver value to both your business and your clients—but they are also intricate and nuanced with regulations, requirement, taxes and active management.
-If you’ve decided to establish a funeral trust, take the time to research the right funeral trust administrator for your long-term vision.
+A funeral trust is a unique opportunity to deliver value to both your business and your clients—but they are also intricate and nuanced with regulations, reporting requirements, taxes and active management.
+If you’ve decided to establish a funeral trust or are seeking to find a new trustee for your existing trust, take the time to research the right funeral trust administrator for your long-term vision.

 UMB is a nationally recognized and ranked provider of bond trustee and agency services to the corporate and municipal marketplaces.
-To learn more about our offerings, and to see if UMB is the right funeral trustee for your organization, visit umb.com/corporatetrust or watch this presentation about how we operate as a funeral trustee.
+UMB is a leading provider of funeral trust services to funeral homes, cemeteries and related associations throughout the country, having provided such services for more than 75 years.
+To learn more about our offerings, visit our website to learn more about UMB and whether we are the right funeral trustee for your organization.